 My undergraduate degree was a four-year MA in English Language and Literature from Edinburgh University; from there I went to St John’s College, Oxford, and completed a DPhil on William Faulkner’s style.
 Then for six years I taught at the National University of Singapore, followed by nine years, latterly with tenure, at the University of Washington, Seattle.

-Since 2002 I have been editor of the Journal of Literary Semantics and am currently President of the International Association for Literary Semantics.
+Since 2002 I have been editor of the Journal of Literary Semantics and am on the board of the International Association for Literary Semantics and recently completed a 3-year term as Chair of the Poetics and Linguistics Association.
 I am also quite involved in Integrational linguistics.